pimalaya/core/secret/README.md

-# 🔐 pimalaya-secret
+# 🔐 secret-lib

-Rust library to manage secrets for the Pimalaya project.
+Rust library to retrieve secrets from different sources.

-See the full [API documentation](https://docs.rs/pimalaya-secret/latest/pimalaya_secret/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/secret/examples).
+See the full [API documentation](https://docs.rs/secret-lib/latest/secret/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/secret/examples).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*